mooreryan/ocaml_python_bindgen/_docs_src/src/recursive.md

 `Foo` has a method that returns a `Bar` object, and `Bar` has a method that returns a `Foo` object.

-While this works fine in Python, we have to be more explicit in OCaml to use recursive modules.
-Technically, `pyml_bindgen` doesn't handle recursive modules.
+While this works fine in Python, we have to be more explicit in OCaml in these kinds of situations.

+## Auto-generate bindings

+As of version `0.4.0-SNAPSHOT`, `pyml_bindgen` ships two helper scripts for dealing with this type of thing automatically: `gen_multi` and `combine_rec_modules`.
+Check out the [Recursive Modules](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/examples/recursive_modules) example on GitHub for how to use them.

+## Semi-manually generate bindings

+The `pyml_bindgen` itself doesn't handle recursive modules.
 But it is simple enough to edit the output by hand.
-Let's see.
+Let's see how.

-## Value specs
+### Value specs

 Since there are two classes to bind, we will make two val spec files.